Loopring/protocols/packages/loopring_v3/DESIGN.md

 All operators are staked.
 LRC is used for this.
 If the operator fails to prove a block he submitted the amount staked is burned and the state is reverted to the last block that was proven.
 The operator is removed from the list of active operators.
 Anyone can call `revertBlock` when it takes the operator longer than `MAX_PROOF_GENERATION_TIME_IN_SECONDS` (currently 1 hour) to verify a block he submitted.

+> [Feedback]: should we make every onchain block-submission tx check the condition for reverting blocks?
+This will guarantee bad blocks are reverted automatically in a timely fashion.
+I assume the condition checking is relative easier and will not use many gas.

 Multiple operators can be active at the same time.
 The operator is chosen at random like this:
 ```
 function getActiveOperatorID(uint32 stateID) public view returns (uint32)